quicwg/base-drafts/draft-ietf-quic-transport.md

 use the same process for authenticating packets that they receive as they use after the cryptographic handshake completes.
 Packets that cannot be authenticated are discarded.
-Protecting packets in this fashion provides a strong assurance that the sender of the packet saw the Initial packets and understood it.
+Protecting packets in this fashion provides a strong assurance that the sender of the packet saw the Initial packet and understood it.

 These protections are not intended to be effective against an attacker that is able to receive QUIC packets prior to the connection being established.
-Such an attacker can potentially send packets that will be accepted by QUIC clients or servers.
+Such an attacker can potentially send packets that will be accepted by QUIC endpoints.
 This version of QUIC attempts to detect this sort of attack, but it expects that endpoints will fail to establish a connection rather than recovering.
-For the most part, the cryptographic handshake protocol
-{{QUIC-TLS}} is responsible for detecting tampering during the handshake, though additional validation is required for version negotiation (see
+For the most part, the cryptographic handshake protocol {{QUIC-TLS}} is responsible for detecting tampering during the handshake, though additional validation is required for version negotiation (see {{version-validation}}).
-{{version-validation}}).

 Endpoints are permitted to use other methods to detect and attempt to recover from interference with the handshake.
 Invalid packets may be identified and